 How to get things back on track after a slip-up

-You’ve set yourself a goal to cut back on alcohol but you’ve slipped up along the way – here’s how to get things back on track.
+If you’ve set yourself a goal to drink less but slipped up along the way, here are some tips to help you get back on track.

 Reducing the amount you drink is great for your health, so it’s good to remind yourself of this if you slip up while trying to cut back on alcohol.

 A slip up could mean that you’ve drunk a bit more than you’d planned on one occasion.
 But remember a single lapse isn’t a reason to give up on your long-term goal to reduce how much you drink.
 The important thing is to take action straightaway to get back on track.

 Set realistic goals to avoid setting yourself up to fail.
 A good first step to reduce how much you drink is to try and have regular breaks from alcohol.
 For example, if you’ve been in the habit of drinking most days, set yourself a goal to make four out of seven days drink-free days.